bruce1977/MongoSync/readme.md

 ## Usage

-To backuo database we can use following syntax
+To backup database we can use following syntax
 > python mongo_sync.py -config config.json

-or restore a database
+or restore a database from local folder
 > python mongo_sync.py -r -config config.json